-Fashion is one of those glamorous occupations that perhaps every young creative girl or boy has dreamt of becoming but what most don’t realise is that there’s a lot of hard work that goes on behind the scenes.
-Not all talented design graduates will end up working at the stellar fashion houses of Chanel or Lanvin or have their Fall range debut on runways of New York Fashion week or pass the discerning scrutiny of Anna Wintour and make it onto the pages of Vogue.
+Fashion is one of those glamorous occupations that perhaps every young creative girl or boy has dreamt of becoming, but most don't realize that there's a lot of hard work behind the scenes.
+As a result, not all talented design graduates will end up working at the stellar fashion houses of Chanel or Lanvin, have their Fall range debut on runways of New York Fashion Week or pass the discerning scrutiny of Anna Wintour and make it onto the pages of Vogue.

-The truth is that the apparel industry is a wonderful playground for those with the flair for fashion and there are so many opportunities just waiting to be snatched up.
+The apparel industry is a beautiful playground for those with a flair for fashion, and there are so many opportunities just waiting to be snatched up.
 For example, did you know that Jason Wu was born in Taiwan and immigrated to Canada when he was nine?
-Other great fashion designers of immigrant descent include Alfred Sung (China), Dan Liu (Hong Kong), and Joe Mimran (Morocco), and the list goes on.
-So the opportunity is boundless if you decide to move to Canada to study design or relocate as a qualified experienced designer, the opportunity is boundless.
+Other great fashion designers of immigrant descent include Alfred Sung (China), Dan Liu (Hong Kong), Joe Mimran (Morocco), and the list goes on.
+So the opportunity is boundless if you decide to move to Canada to study design or relocate as a qualified, experienced designer.

-Fashion designers can earn an average annual salary of $52,706 per year but can earn up to $85,000 per year with the right experience and qualifications.
-That means more extra cash to spend on travel, a down payment on a trendy loft in downtown Vancouver or that pair of Jimmy Choo’s you’ve been eyeing.
+A Canadian fashion designer cam earn an average annual salary of $52,706 per year but up to $85,000 with the right experience and qualifications.
+That means more extra cash to spend on travel, a down payment on a trendy loft in downtown Vancouver or that pair of Jimmy Choo's you've been eyeing.

-But where do you even begin to start the process of moving to Canada in the fashion sector?
-Well, if you’ve ever tried to find that magic thread to pull that allows you to unpick a seam and unravel a garment, think of this blog as that thread.
+But where do you start moving to Canada in the fashion sector?
+If you've ever tried to find that magic thread to pull that allows you to unpick a seam and unravel a garment, think of this blog as that thread.
 We can help you unravel the Canadian immigration system in these simple steps.

 Immigrating to Canada as a Fashion Designer

-Finding the perfect place to position yourself is key, not only to ensure that the city you immigrate to in Canada is the right fit but will also give you the best opportunity to find a job in Canada as well as give you the best chances of success in your visa application.
+Finding the perfect place to position yourself is vital.
+This is not only to ensure that the city you immigrate to in Canada is the right fit but will also give you the best opportunity to find a job in Canada and give you the best chances of success in your visa application.
 Here are our top 3 choices for you to consider.

 Top Canadian Cities to Immigrate to as a Fashion Designer in Canada

-Vancouver is one of Canada’s most fashionable cities as is home to a diverse range of people from all over the world.
-If you fancy the likes of having a chance to work for the likes of brands like Lululemon or Aritzia then this is where you need to be as this is where their head offices are based.
-Life in Vancouver can be quite pricey depending on your lifestyle but the salary will more than makeup for the cost of living as you can expect to earn between $63,555 and $109.507 per year!
+Vancouver, British Columbia Vancouver is one of Canada's most fashionable cities as it is home to a diverse range of people from all over the world.
+So if you fancy having a chance to work for brands like Lululemon or Aritzia, then this is where you need to be as this is where their head offices are based.
+Life in Vancouver can be pretty pricey depending on your lifestyle, but the salary will make up for the cost of living.
+According to Payscale.com, you can expect to earn between $49, 000 and $91, 000 per year!

 2. Montreal, Québec

-La Salle College is Canada’s largest fashion school and one of the top places to study fashion in Canada.
-It is ranked #3 on Canada’s list of top fashion colleges and over 40% of its students are from countries all over the world.
-It’s an international school of fashion, arts, and design that have plenty of programs to choose from including fashion design, footwear and accessory, costume for cinema, fashion styling, fashion marketing, and technical clothing design as well as offering student trips to fashion capitals like New York, Paris, and London.
+La Salle College is Canada's most significant fashion school and one of the top places to study fashion in Canada.
+It is ranked #3 on Canada's list of top fashion colleges, and over 40% of its students are from countries worldwide.
+It's an international school of fashion, arts, and design.
+They have plenty of programs to choose from, including fashion design, footwear and accessory, costume for cinema, fashion styling, fashion marketing, and technical clothing design.
+They also offer student trips to fashion capitals like New York, Paris, and London.

 3. Vancouver, British Columbia

-Like the sound of La Salle College but are more interested in New York rather than Parisian flair of style? well, why not try the Vancouver campus.
+Like the sound of La Salle College, but are you more interested in New York rather than Parisian flair of style?
+Well, why not try the Vancouver campus?
 It has the same fantastic programs as the Montreal campus, except for the technical clothing design, cinema, footwear, and accessory programs.
-You can enjoy small classes held by an experienced faculty who pride themselves in taking a hands-on approach to educating and inspiring their students.
+In addition, you can enjoy small classes held by experienced faculty who pride themselves in taking a hands-on approach to educating and inspiring their students.

 Ready to take the next step in making your Candia dream a reality?
 We'll help you draft a tailored immigration strategy that will fit you to the T!

 As an official immigration service, we offer guidance and assistance through the entire Canadian immigration process.
-Our certified RCICs (Regulated Canadian Immigration Consultants) are extremely knowledgeable in all Canadian immigration policies and are permitted by the Canadian government to liaise with them on the applicant's behalf.
-All candidates will first be evaluated to see whether or not they can apply for one of 100 immigration programs, visas and streams.
-Once we know which options you can apply for, you can then confidently select your preferred immigration program and your designated consultant will ensure that all your documents are completed accurately and submitted on time.
+Our certified RCICs (Regulated Canadian Immigration Consultants) are incredibly knowledgeable in all Canadian immigration policies and are permitted by the Canadian government to liaise with them on the applicant's behalf.
+Our RCICs will first evaluate all candidates to see whether or not they can apply for one of 100 immigration programs, visas and streams.
+Once we know which options you can use, you can confidently select your preferred immigration program.
+Your designated consultant will ensure that all your documents are completed accurately and submitted on time.

-When you apply for Canadian permanent residency with our services you essentially remove all the stress and complications from the immigration process, and with our high success rate you can rest assured that your application is in good hands as you gain express entry into Canada.
+When you apply for Canadian permanent residency with our services, you essentially remove all the stress and complications from the immigration process.
+With our high success rate, you can rest assured that your application is in good hands as you gain express entry into Canada.
 Click the button below to start your journey to Canada